 Julian Sands was ‘genuinely fearless’ says friend and colleague

-Mike Figgis said Sands had been ‘very secure in himself’ and he had found his boldness ‘endearing’.
+Mike Figgis says Sands had been ‘very secure in himself’ and he found his boldness ‘endearing’

 Julian Sands was a charismatic actor who was “genuinely fearless”, a close friend and colleague has said.